Phil Housley: Coaching career

 From 2004 to 2013, Housley coached high school hockey at Stillwater Area High School in Stillwater, Minnesota, helping to rebuild the program to respectability.
 From 2013 to 2017, Housley was an assistant coach for the Nashville Predators, working primarily with defensemen.

 On January 5, 2013, Housley coached Team USA to the gold medal at the 2013 IIHF World U20 Championship in Ufa, Russia.
 He had served as an assistant coach on Team USA's 2007 and 2011 appearances in the World Juniors.

 On June 15, 2017, it was announced that Housley was hired by the Buffalo Sabres as their new head coach.
 He led the Sabres to a 31st-place finish in his first season and saw the Sabres attain a 10-game winning streak early in his second season before the team collapsed down the stretch.
 Housley was fired by the Sabres after the 2018–19 season on April 7, 2019.

-On June 26, 2019, it was announced that Housley signed a multi-year contract as assistant coach for the Arizona Coyotes.
+On June 26, 2019, it was announced that Housley had signed a multi-year contract as assistant coach for the Arizona Coyotes.
 For the Coyotes, Housley served as defensive coordinator and power play coach.

 With his contract set to expire, Housley and the Coyotes agreed to part ways on May 1, 2022.
 He joined the New York Rangers as an associate coach in June 2023.
 The Rangers dismissed Housley in April 2025.
+In June 2026, he was hired to serve as associate head coach for the Los Angeles Kings.